Mallorca's hoteliers bet on a longer season — direct flights 2026 bring new momentum

 More open doors instead of empty promenades: the industry plans a gentle season shift

 On a foggy November morning in Palma, the scent of freshly brewed coffee mixes with the salt in the air, a hotelier family on Avenida Joan Miró says: "We won't close as early as in October this year."
-Such sentences are heard more often these days — not as a political mantra, but as a pragmatic decision.
+Such sentences are heard more often these days, as discussed in Mallorca's Quiet Season: Why Around 20 Percent of Hotels Stay Open Through Winter — and What It Means.
 In the market one hears nuances: shopkeepers talking about extended weekends; taxi drivers hoping that rides after a concert will still be paid in November.
 This is not a big bang, but a quiet reworking of the island's rhythm.

 Concrete steps instead of hopes